altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 The corners of Regis’ eyes turned moist as he slowly opened a book.<br/>
 As expected, this was the only thing for him.<br/>
 He just needed to read books.
 They would let him forget the sadness of the present, the unease of the future and the regrets of his past.<br/>
-Fufu, the world of books sure is wonderful!
+Fufu, the world of books sure is wonderful!<br/>
 "Regis!
 Don’t start reading books in the middle of a conversation, hey?!"<br/>
 Altina said through gritted teeth.
 But even so, this was the only thing Regis could do to soothe and calm his mind.<br/>
 "……"<br/>